rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 > Extent of manifestation: <CITE>564 [that is, 56] leaves</CITE>
 > Note on extent of manifestation: <CITE>Leaf 56 wrongly numbered 564</CITE>

 If the manifestation is numbered as leaves, but printed as pages, record the numbering as leaves.
-Do not correct the numbering (see [6.21.421.2](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.421.2)).
+Do not record in the extent the equivalent number in pages (see [6.21.421.2](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.421.2)).

 #### 6.21.425 Lack of numbering